 Whenever an emergency occurs, whether displaced or non-displaced, the following steps should be followed:

 - 1. Call 911 to request emergency personnel. - 2.
-Contact the Dean/CEO or begin the ERT chain. - 3.
-Within the first 30 minutes of an emergency, move survivor individuals to a safe location. - 4.
-DO NOT speak with the press, and refer any press questions to the Dean/CEO or Director of Marketing, Communication, & Alumni Relations.
+In the first 30 minutes of an emergency, move survivor individuals to a safe place. - 3.
+DO NOT speak with the press.

 Emergency Response Team